DL444/DL444.ImgurUwp/README.md

 - [ ] Accessibility
 - [ ] Keyboard shortcut
 ## Known issues
-- It is said that Imgur might block some China users from completing OAuth authentication.
-Personal experiment also suggests so.
-If you are in China and are experiencing authentication issues, please try again from _outside_ of China.
+- It is said that Imgur might block some China users from completing OAuth authentication, and Imgur is inaccessible for some China users.
+If you are in China and are experiencing issues, please try again from _outside_ of China.